Glossary of AgilityHealth® Terms

 A resource within AgilityHealth® that allows teams and individuals to leverage the results of their assessment.
 Participants can analyze their results to see where they are now, decide where they want to go and use multiple resources from the Growth Portal to highlight what they need to do to get there.
 This guidance includes best practices, improvement tips, helpful downloadable resources, videos focused on Agile concepts and strategies, as well as opportunities to request help from internal or external coaches.

 If a team has taken multiple assessments, you can see trends over time to gain additional insights.
-The Growth Item Journey tabs displays the average score for each dimension, sub-dimension and competency across all of the assessments completed within a selected time period, using the end date of each assessment.
+The Growth Item Journey tabs display the average score for each dimension, sub-dimension and competency across all assessments within a selected time period, using the end date of each assessment.

 Allows companies to see how the results from their assessments at the Enterprise, Multi-Team and/or Team level compare to other companies within AgilityHealth® and to see how the results from Multi-Team and/or Team level assessments compare to other Multi-Team and/or Team level assessments within their own company.
 Benchmarking is a feature that is turned on/off by company and can be turned on/off for each level of results, at the company level as well.
 Companies can also decide if they want to participate in Global Benchmarking, so their results are able to be included with and benchmarked against all companies in AgilityHealth®, or they can choose to opt-out.
 Benchmarking is currently available for our TeamHealth®, DevOps and Enterprise Business Agility (EBA) Radars.